 U.S. Navy

-Year Of Action1863
+Year of Action1863

 Unit/CommandAttached to the USS Minnesota & temporarily serving on the USS Mount Washington.

-HometownNew Garden, Ohio
+BirthplaceNew Garden, Ohio

 Citation